MithileshGungah/Data-Science-Portfolio/AtlasWorks AI Policy Assistant/README.md

 <img src="img/Unrelevant_Query.png" alt="Unrelevant Query" width="880"/>
 <img src="img/Websearch.png" alt="Web Search" width="880"/>

-For queries that are not supported by internal enterprise documents:
+When a query falls outside the scope of internal enterprise knowledge:

+System behavior:
-- Retrieval returns low or no relevant context
+- Retrieval confidence is low or empty
-- The system rejects RAG-based generation
+- RAG generation is rejected
-- The agent automatically routes to external web search (Tavily)
+- Query is routed to external web search (Tavily)

-This fallback ensures the system remains useful even outside the knowledge boundary of the internal dataset.
+This ensures the system remains useful even when internal knowledge is insufficient.

 ---